megfault/F2FDTNsim/README.md

 2. read the mobility input from the input directory and generate the simulation events

         python3 initialize_data.py

+3. (optional) create indexes on relevant table columns: node1 and node2 of contacts table, time, sender_id and frequency on broadcast and recipient_id and broadcast_id on delivery.

-3. handle the simulation events in order of occurrence and collect statistics
+4. handle the simulation events in order of occurrence and collect statistics

         python3 simulate.py

-4. process statistics and write them into the data directory (please create one if it doesn't already exist)
+5. process statistics and write them into the data directory (please create one if it doesn't already exist)

         python3 analyze_results.py